Use these resources to find your internship

 The Convention de stage is an internship agreement between the intern, McGill University and the intern's host organization.

-To obtain the offical McGill approved form - please refer to the following Consulate website: Convention de Stage.
+To obtain the offical McGill approved form - please refer to the following Consulate website: Convention de stage.
 Print a copy.
-The Host Organization must complete it and sign it before the document can be approved and signed by the Internship Host Organization, submit to the Science Internship Office for signature.
+The Host Organization must complete it and sign it before the document can be approved and signed by the Internship and Field Studies Office.

 The students must be registered and must be returning to their studies at McGill after completing their internship.
-The Covention de Stage form, above will request the below information.
+The Covention de stage form will request the following information:

 - Student’s full name